top of page

 Is UV Filtration Right for Your Yacht?

-For optimal results, UV systems should be installed as part of a broader water treatment strategy, complementing other purification technologies.
-This setup ensures that sediments and chemicals are removed before the UV system handles disinfection, maximizing effectiveness and system longevity.
+For optimal results, UV systems should be installed as part of a broader water treatment strategy.
+This strategy should complement other purification technologies.
+This setup ensures that sediments and chemicals are removed before the UV system handles disinfection, maximizing both effectiveness and system longevity.